takeourcarsnow/ListenToThisSupbase/README.md

-# tunedIn.space — Minimal Music Threads Webapp
+# TunedIn.space — Minimal Music Threads Webapp

-**tunedIn.space** is a modern, minimal web app for sharing and discussing music.
+**TunedIn.space** is a modern, minimal web app for sharing and discussing music.
 Features include user authentication, music threads with tags, likes, comments, and a built-in playlist/queue.
 The app rocks a "monospace vibes" look and supports two modes:
 - **Local mode:** All data is stored in the browser's LocalStorage.
 - **Supabase mode:** Data is synced with a Supabase backend (cloud database).